 OpenVMS Management Station does not update the DECnet Phase IV NETPROXY.DAT file.
-If you add a proxy using OpenVMS Management Station, applications such as DFS (prior to Version 2.0) and DECnet Phase IV (components such as file access listener (FAL)) that read the Phase IV database do not see the proxy.
+If you add a proxy using OpenVMS Management Station, applications such as DFS (prior to Version 2.0) and DECnet Phase IV (components such as file access listener [FAL]) that read the Phase IV database do not see the proxy.

-Use AUTHORIZE to add a proxy if you require access by DFS (prior to Version 2.0) and DECnet Phase IV components such as FAL.
+Use OpenVMS Authorize utility (AUTHORIZE) to add a proxy if you require access by DFS (prior to Version 2.0) and DECnet Phase IV components such as FAL.